jpdgoncalves/Smooth-audio-switcher/README.md

-## Audio Manager
+## Audio Switcher
-A small class to manage audio sources.
+A small class to smoothly pause and start audio elements